- Storyboard SINFONIA 480 SE -

 4th of October 2018

-After we connected the 25-button foot pedal for the first time, there was no sound from it.
+After we connected the 25-keys pedal for the first time, there was no sound from it.
 With a voltmeter the cause was quickly found.
 A contact problem on a board of the pedal electronics.
 (Photo 26).

 E v e r y t h i n g